 Buying tickets for public transport

-Concerning the price of your tickets, there is a zone system in most German cities that will determine the amount of money that you have to pay.
-For instance, Berlin is divided into three zones: A, B and C. The further out of the city that you go to (zone C), the more you have to pay.
-The different zones can be found on the S-Bahn or U-Bahn maps, which are available online and at the stations.
+In German cities, a zone system is often used to establish the cost of tickets: Berlin is split into three zones (A, B and C) for this purpose.
+The further out of the city that you go to (zone C), the more you have to pay.
+You can find the different zones on the S-Bahn and U-Bahn maps online or at the stations.

-We are aware of how tricky it can be to become familiar with the way that public transport works in Germany.
-We really hope that you found this article useful and that you won’t get lost trying to find your way around the cities!
+It is tricky be to become familiar with the way that public transport works in Germany.
+We sincerely wish that the information in this article was beneficial, and you won’t experience difficulty trying to navigate around the cities!
 Find out more about what its really like Moving to Germany.